RevealSite Team

 MTM is one of the highest-value services an independent pharmacy can offer, and one of the most poorly executed at chain locations.
 A comprehensive medication review takes 30-45 minutes of focused pharmacist attention.
 Chain pharmacies, built around speed and volume, rarely allocate that kind of time.
 You can.
 Verified Market Reports valued the global MTM market at $3.5 billion in 2024, with a projected 7.5% CAGR through 2033, so the revenue opportunity is growing fast.

 Chronic disease management programs take this further.
 Patients with diabetes, hypertension, or high cholesterol need ongoing monitoring, medication adjustments, and education that their 10-minute physician appointments can't cover.
 Build structured programs around A1C monitoring, blood pressure tracking, or statin adherence.
 Bill through CMS Part D MTM reimbursement for eligible patients or offer direct-pay packages for uninsured ones.
 These programs create recurring patient visits, deepen the pharmacist-patient relationship, and generate clinical outcomes data you can use in marketing to prescribers and employers.
+Getting medication therapy management billing right, so reimbursement actually covers the pharmacist time involved, is what turns these programs from a goodwill gesture into a real revenue line.

 Fact.MR projects the North American vet compounding market will grow to $3.54 billion by 2034 at an 8.8% CAGR.
 Pet owners are loyal and vocal.
 A pharmacy known for pet medications builds a referral network through veterinary offices that chains can't touch because they simply don't offer the service.